StevenvL/2020-Fall-CS-160-Team-Lake-Laogai/test-automation/README.md

       Automated test to enter all avaliable categories on the forum main page

 *    ifStoreDivInFindStoreIsClickable.js\
+      Automated test for the Tiger Boba store div to see if it is clickable and if it can go to its detailed store info page

 *    storeAddFormTest.js\
       Automated test for testing add store form